 If a network segment does not have a profile, a Major indicator is displayed in the Sync Health tab.
-On IPS devices only, slot 4 is reserved for the stacking bus.

 Scheduled profile distribution

 When working with scheduled profile distributions on the stack, consider the following points.

 Scheduled profile distributions - Stack:

 A scheduled profile distribution to the stack runs on the stack members that were in the stack when you created the scheduled profile distribution.
 If you reconfigure the stack, update the list of target devices in the scheduled profile distribution to include the current stack membership.
 For example, update the list of target devices when you: